22adubey/ACM-Research-coding-challenge-23S/README.md

 ### What I learned and looking forward

 I learned how to use different python libraries such as matplotlib and seaborn to create graphs and visualizations from data.
-I also created my first ever machine learning model - I hope to dive deeper into this and learn how to create my accurate models.
+I also created my first ever machine learning model - I hope to dive deeper into this and learn how to create more accurate models.